 - 1 Touch the static-protective package containing the new microprocessor to any unpainted metal surface in the computer, and then remove the new microprocessor. - $\mathbf{2}$ Press in on the retainer tabs until they click into place. - 3 Align the new microprocessor with the connector on the system board and slide it into the guides.
-Press the microprocessor down until it seats in the connector. - 4 Pull outward on the retainer tabs.
+Press the microprocessor down until it seats in the connector.

-5 Reinstall the air baffle.
-See "Removing and Replacing the Air Baffle" on page 31.

-6 When you replace the microprocessor with one that has a different speed, you must change the switch setting for microprocessor speed on your system board.
+- 5 Reinstall the air baffle.
+See "Removing and Replacing the Air Baffle" on page 17. - 6 When you replace the microprocessor with one that has a different speed, you must change the switch setting for microprocessor speed on your system board.
 Do not select a speed setting that is faster than the speed the microprocessor is designed for.
 Unpredictable results or hardware damage might occur.

-For information on locating the rocker switches, see the label inside the computer, or "Identifying Parts on the System Board" on page 14.
+For information on locating the switches, see the label inside the computer, or "Identifying Parts on the System Board" on page 15.
 For information on the appropriate switch settings, see the label or contact your IBM reseller or IBM marketing representative.

-Note: If a 167 POST error occurs when you start your computer, refer to Updating the System BIOS in Using Your IntelliStation M Pro and perform a flash update of the system programs.
+If a 167 POST error occurs when you start your computer, refer to Updating the System BIOS in IntelliStation M Pro User Guide and perform a flash update of the system programs.

-- To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 67.
+To work with another option, go to the appropriate section.
+To complete the installation, go to Chapter 7, "Completing the Installation" on page 68.